 We hope we were able to help bust some mattress myths going around in the pocket sprung mattress world.

-If you have any questions, you can refer to our other blog article on pocket sprung mattresses which has more detailed information.
-Or you can simply give us a ring at 0800 4640875 or mail us at email@example.com.
+If you have any questions, you can refer to our other blog article on what is a pocket sprung mattresses which has more detailed information.
+Or you can simply give us a ring at 0800 4640875 or mail us at firstname.lastname@example.org.

 Check out our range of Juno pocket sprung mattresses, designed with comfort, durability and affordability in mind.